 Ryan's Hawaiian Vacation Guide

 Hawaii is my happy place.
 I have traveled to the 50th state more times than I can count.
 It is my favorite place on Earth, and I immediately feel less stressed and happier upon stepping foot on the islands.
 I have visited Oahu, Maui, the Big Island of Hawaii, and Kauai.
 Over the years, I have emailed friends and colleagues a few pointers and suggestions about how to make the most of their Hawaiian holidays.
 I decided to post it on my blog, so I can easily forward it to friends who are interested in planning their Hawaiian vacation.
-I will update this post after my summer 2019 trip to Kona on the Big Island.
+A future update will include our family's 2019 visit to the Big Island.

 I highly recommend flying Hawaiian Airlines.
 It feels like you've stepped foot in Hawaii the minute you board.
 But other airlines such as Alaska Airlines, Delta, United and now Southwest fly directly from the West Coast.
 The hope with Southwest is that its famous low fares will bring prices down across the board.

 If you need a good, local travel agent, I recommend Bruce Fisher at Hawaii Aloha Travel.
-He gets good deals, and he also runs a Jeep touring business.
-He also hosts a semi-regular podcast, The Hawaii Vacation Connection, with loads of tips and travel news.
+He gets good deals, and he also hosts a semi-regular podcast, The Hawaii Vacation Connection, with loads of tips and travel news.